MoreOutput/Kwikecart.js/README.md

 ## Disable Cookies ##

-Disable cookies by setting the expires option to -1
+Disable cookies by setting the expires option to -1.
+When building with cookie data each item is added via add().

 ## Events ##

 Before events are fired, obviously, before the action begins to process.
 Before events must return true or the action will be halted.
 On events are fired at the end of action processing.

+Before callbacks will pass back the passed in items and quantity: function(items, quanitiy) {}

+'On' callbacks will give back the passed in items and server response: function(items, res) {}

 ```js
 beforeCheck: null,